gschampagne/nbody_phys512_grace/README.md

 ## Phase 1
 ### Setup and Classes
-Using techniques learned in class, created class structure
+Using techniques learned in class, created class structure in `config.py`.

 #### Class: Particle
 Initializes particle positions, velocities, and masses then validates array shapes.